Kalua Pig Hawaiian Recipe

 Preheat oven to 350 F.

-Trim all visible fat from the pork butt, and then score the meat all over.
-Rub down with the Hawaiian salt, then with one tablespoon liquid smoke.
-Wrap the pork butt with ti leaves, or banana leaves, then tie with cooking twine to secure.
+Trim all visible fat from the pork butt and then score the meat all over.
+Rub down with the Hawaiian salt, then with one tablespoon of liquid smoke.
+Wrap the pork butt with ti leaves or banana leaves, then tie with cooking twine to secure.

-Now, place the wrapped pork into a roasting pan, and add two cups water.
-Next add a pinch of Hawaiian salt and 1/2 tablespoon of liquid smoke to the water, then cover the pan with aluminum foil and Bake for 1 hour at 350 degrees F. After an hour, reduce heat to 325 degrees F and cook for an additional 2 1/2 to 3 hours or until the internal temperature reaches 170º F.
+Now, place the wrapped pork into a roasting pan and add two cups of water.
+Next, add a pinch of Hawaiian salt and 1/2 tablespoon of liquid smoke to the water, then cover the pan with aluminum foil and bake for 1 hour at 350°F. After an hour, reduce heat to 325°F and cook for an additional 2 1/2 to 3 hours.

 The pork meat is very tender and moist, with a slightly salty, smoky flavor that is absolutely delicious.

-For a traditional Hawaiian meal or a luau at home, serve with rice, macaroni salad, lomi-lomi salmon, sweet potatoes and poi.
-This recipe will make 6-8 servings so if you have any leftovers try on Hawaiian sweet bread for the best pork sandwich you will ever taste!
+For a traditional Hawaiian meal or a luau at home, serve with rice, macaroni salad, lomi lomi salmon, sweet potatoes and poi.
+This recipe will make 6-8 servings, so if you have any leftovers try it on Hawaiian sweet bread for the best pork sandwich you will ever taste!